📢 The New D2C Playbook: Insights from April 2026

 React to disputes after they escalate Proactively close disputes before they cost more

-UniCapture is a purpose-built Video Management Solution (VMS) for ecommerce operations.
-It is built to give your warehouse complete visual traceability, from packing to dispatch.
+UniCapture is a purpose-built Video Management System (VMS) for ecommerce operations.
+It gives your warehouse complete visual traceability from packing to dispatch.

-It cuts down packing errors, speeds up claim settlements, and puts you in a position to recover up to 2.5% of monthly GMV, because now you have proof of exactly what was packed and shipped.
+It helps reduce packing errors, speeds up claim settlements, and can help you recover up to 2.5% of monthly GMV.
+This is because you always have clear proof of what was packed and shipped.

 What UniCapture does:

-• Auto-records every order at the packing station: triggered by barcode scan
+• Auto-records every order at the packing station when the barcode is scanned

-• Links footage to order ID: no manual tagging or folder management
+• Links each video to the order ID (no manual tagging needed)

-• Integrates with Unicommerce WMS: no standalone system to manage
+• Integrates directly with Unicommerce WMS (no separate system required)

-• Formats evidence for marketplace submission: Amazon, Flipkart, Myntra claim-ready
+• Formats evidence for marketplaces like Amazon, Flipkart, and Myntra

-Whether you’re managing 500 or 50,000 orders per day, UniCapture scales with your operations and keeps every shipment claim-ready from the moment it leaves the packing table.
+Whether you process 500 orders or 50,000 orders a day, UniCapture scales with your business and ensures every shipment is traceable and claim-ready from the moment it is packed.

 Wrapping Up